 In January, Gartner analyst Michele Cantara released a report entitled "Who's Who in BPM Consulting and System Integration" that profiles 17 of the top BPM services organizations.
-As was mentioned in the news release, Gartner customers should already have access to the report; however, the report is available for $995 for organizations who do not have a subscription to Gartner reports.
+As was mentioned, Gartner customers should already have access to the report; however, the report is available for $995 for organizations who do not have a subscription to Gartner reports.

 Within the report, Michele explains that BPM consulting is a subset of Business Operations Improvement (BOI) consulting.
 As a subset of BOI, BPM consulting specifically is tied to downstream technology change.
 The report then plots the 17 profiled organizations on their Gartner Consulting Continuum based on each organization's capabilities.
 According to Gartner in order to be qualify for inclusion in the report:

 The vendor must have a demonstrable track record in providing services to organizations to continuously improve or optimize their business processes, or to establish a BPM foundation to support their evolution to later phases of the BPM maturity model.